Cricket-India v West Indies - third test scoreboard

-the third day of the third and final test between India and West
+the second day of the third and final test between India and

 A. Barath c Dhoni b Ashwin 62